Online-Only Casper Just Opened An IRL Store Where You Can Test Its Mattresses

 Having a new mattress store in the neighborhood didn't seem to faze one of Casper's traditional competitors, Mattress Firm.

 Mattress Firm has more than 3,600 stores across the country and recently bought Sleepy's, another traditional mattress store chain.
-The company's net sales have steadily increased over the last seven years, from about $703 million in 2011 to $2.5 million in 2015, according to the company's most recent report.
+The company's net sales have steadily increased over the last seven years, from about $703 million in 2011 to $2.5 billion in 2015, according to the company's most recent report.

 But the company attributes some of its sales increases to acquiring new companies and stores.
 As it acquired new stores, it also closed dozens more.
 The company lost $7.5 million on store closings in 2015, which is an increase from $1.5 million in 2013.